EBI-Metagenomics/HMMER-web-docs/docs/searches.rst

 Gap penalties
 -------------

-These are specific to phmmer and jackhmmer (initiated with a single sequence).
+These are specific to phmmer.

 Open
 ++++